-Donald Trump Goes Ballistic On CNN Reporter Jim Acosta, Call CNN ‘Fake News’
+Donald Trump Goes Ballistic On CNN Reporter Jim Acosta, Calls CNN ‘Fake News’

 In his first press conference since being elected president, Donald Trump was unable to keep his composure, attacking CNN and Buzzfeed as “fake news.”
-Jim Acosta, of CNN in particular was a target, as Trump told him he didn’t get a question, saying that he is not representing a valid news agency.
+Jim Acosta, of CNN, in particular, was a target, as Trump told him he didn’t get a question, saying that he is not representing a valid news agency.
 Trump’s anger was as a result of CNN and other sources reporting that Russia has dirt of a sexual nature on the President-elect.

-Donald Trump has claimed to have no bias, but he has sought out cabinet members from news outlets like Fox News and Breitbart, which tend to skew toward the right, like Stephen Bannon, says the Inquisitr.
-Bannon, formerly of Breitbart, has gone after his critics personally, making misogynistic comments, and referring to women as girls.
-Though Donald Trump has accused CNN and Buzzfeed as “fake news” Breitbart has been accused of the same.
+Donald Trump has claimed to have no bias, but he has sought out cabinet members from news outlets like Fox News and Breitbart, which tends to skew toward the right, like Stephen Bannon, says the Inquisitr.
+Bannon, formerly of Breitbart, has gone after his critics personally, making misogynistic comments and referring to women as girls.
+Though Donald Trump has accused CNN and Buzzfeed as “fake news,” Breitbart has been accused of the same.

 .@PattonOswalt on Trump's "sensual" inauguration: "Please join me in vomiting and screaming myself to death" https://t.co/2uVyVoftu7